February 23, 2025

 Obtaining a business credit card is one of the quickest ways to start building your business credit history.
 Look for a card that reports to business credit bureaus like Dun & Bradstreet, Experian, and Equifax.
 Some business credit cards also offer valuable rewards, such as cash back or points on business-related purchases.

 When applying for a business credit card, be prepared to provide information about your company, such as your EIN, business structure, and revenue.
-Some card issuers may also require a personal guarantee, especially for new businesses or those with limited credit history.
+Many traditional card issuers require a personal guarantee—especially for new businesses or those with limited credit history—which can put your personal assets at risk.

 The speed at which you can build business credit depends on several factors, such as the number of trade lines you establish, the consistency of your payments, and the reporting practices of your creditors.